 Selective Listening is paying attention only to that which you decide is important or matters to you.
 Attentive Listening, also known as Active Listening, is putting energy forth, and your concerns aside, in order to fully listen and understand what another is saying to you.
-Empathic Listening is being moved by what you've listened to and understood, such that you are changed by it and become connected to or part of it in someway.
+Empathic Listening is being moved by that to which you have listened and understood such that you are changed by it and become connected to or part of it in some way.
 For better or worse, ignoring is something we all do all the time.
 Either we don't have the time or energy to listen, or we're afraid to listen because what is being said is too vast to do anything about, and too much to even contemplate.

 A few years ago, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services, a United Nations committee, released a report written by 145 experts from 50 countries stating that one million of the planet's eight million species are threatened with extinction by human action and inaction.
 I mean, what does one do with that?
 When it hurts too much to hear, we ignore.